y-ikli/memento/docs/python/memento_python.md

 ---

-### Tools like Pydantic
+**Tools like Pydantic**

-Pydantic is powerful, but not alone.
-We might also consider:
+Pydantic is powerful, but We might also consider:

 - `TypedDict` → static-only, no runtime checks
 - `attrs` → high-performance data classes with validation